-- # According to EFSA (2014), Table 1.5, "The BBCH code is indicative (Meier, 2001)".
-However, Ctgb will take the values in the table unless it is proven by the applicant that they should be different. - 1) This column is added by Ctgb based on Appendix E of EFSA guidance document birds & mammals 2009. - 2) Carrots falls in the crop group 'root and stem vegetables' in the EFSA GD b&m (2009), Table 5.
-The interception value for carrots is considered to be applicable to this whole crop group, i.e. beetroot, carrot, celeriax, horseradish, Jerusalem artichoke, parsnips, parley root, radishes, salsify, Swedes, turnips, celery, kohlrabi, fennel, etc. - 3) A value of 90 is used for applications to establised turf.
-However, for bird and mammal risk assessment, interception refinement is not applicable (see Appendix E of EFSA GD) - 4) Bulb vegetables in Table 2 of Appendix E. Onions falls in the crop group 'bulbs and onion like crops vegetables' in the EFSA GD b&m (2009), Table 5.
-The interception value for onions is considered to be applicable to this whole crop group, i.e. bulbs (like tulips etc.), onions, garlic, shallots, etc. Ctgb includes also leek in this group. - 5) This crop is not mentioned in Appendix E. It is not a relevant crop in the Netherlands.
+This column is added by Ctgb based on Appendix E of EFSA guidance document birds & mammals 2009.
+Carrots falls in the crop group 'root and stem vegetables' in the EFSA GD b&m (2009), Table 5.
+The interception value for carrots is considered to be applicable to this whole crop group, i.e. beetroot, carrot, celeriax, horseradish, Jerusalem artichoke, parsnips, parley root, radishes, salsify, Swedes, turnips, celery, kohlrabi, fennel, etc. A value of 90 is used for applications to establised turf.
+However, for bird and mammal risk assessment, interception refinement is not applicable (see Appendix E of EFSA GD)

+4) Bulb vegetables in Table 2 of Appendix E. Onions falls in the crop group 'bulbs and onion like crops vegetables' in the EFSA GD b&m (2009), Table 5.
+The interception value for onions is considered to be applicable to this whole crop group, i.e. bulbs (like tulips etc.), onions, garlic, shallots, etc. Ctgb includes also leek in this group.
+5) This crop is not mentioned in Appendix E. It is not a relevant crop in the Netherlands.
 It is however grown in the EU so EFSA should include this crop in the updated guidance document for birds and mammals.
 (In the EU, tobacco cultivation represents some 100,000 ha and 60,000 specialist producers.
 Tobacco is grown in 12 EU countries.
 The main producers are Italy, Bulgaria, Greece, Spain and Poland, which account for around 85% of the EU tobacco growing area.
+From: http://ec.europa.eu/agriculture/tobacco/index_en.htm) Citation form EECA 2011; "BBCH and of 20 20 for tilloring and 20 20 for clangeting".

-From: http://ec.europa.eu/agriculture/tobacco/index\en.htm) - \ Citation from EFSA 2014: "BBCH-code of 20-29 for tillering and 30-39 for elongation". - 6) Tomatoes falls in the crop group 'fruiting vegetables' in the EFSA GD b&m (2009), Table 5.
+Citation from EFSA 2014: "BBCH-code of 20-29 for tillering and 30-39 for elongation".

+6) Tomatoes falls in the crop group 'fruiting vegetables' in the EFSA GD b&m (2009), Table 5.
 The interception value for tomatoes is considered to be applicable to this whole crop group, i.e. Tomatoes, peppers, chilli peppeters, aubergines, cucumber, gherkins, courgettes melons, squashes, watermelons, etc.